Home Help for families Information & advice Education & learning Education & learning England EHC plans & assessments (England only) Annual reviews

 You should have received copies of any written reports that professionals have contributed to the annual review.
 Go through all these reports and make a note of anything you would like to discuss at the meeting.
 Do you agree with the views others have expressed about your child and the support they are receiving?
 Do the reports make any recommendations for changes to your child’s support?

 Next, go through your child’s EHC plan carefully.
 Look particularly closely at the education sections B, F and I, as well as the outcomes in section E. Our page on EHC plans explains the different sections in more detail.
-The annual review is your chance to say if you think the EHC plan is still correct or if any changes need to be made.
+The annual review is your chance to say if you think the EHC plan is still correct or if it needs any changes.
 In particular:

 This should be an accurate description of how your child learns and what they can and cannot do.
 Does it still describe your child as you know them?
 If not, make a list of what you think should be taken out, changed, or added to this part of the EHC Plan.